 When you’re on a tight budget, gourmandizing in restaurants might not be as good an idea too.
 Instead, give preference to street vendors or cooking.
-Some of the street vendors were even recognized by TripAdvisor, and it’s an excellent chance to taste some good, fresh local food cooked right in front of you.
+Some of the street vendors were even recognized by TripAdvisor, and it’s an excellent chance to taste some good, fresh local food cooked on a cheap charcoal grill right in front of you.
 Or you can buy the ingredients in the grocery and try to cook local delicacies yourself.

 Finally, if you’re choosing where to spend your nights, consider Couchsurfing.
 This is an excellent opportunity to crash on a couch in the local family in exchange for language practice with a native English speaker.
 They may even invite you on a cultural tour around the city or offer you to try their local cuisine masterpieces.

 Travel rewards can be a great leg-up when your itchy feet don’t let you sleep at night but you’re short of money.
 Some students even manage to cover 90-95% of their travel expenses with the rewards only.
 Besides, you’ll have to build your credit reputation anyway, why wouldn’t you start yet as a student?

 Check what credit cards are available for you now.
 If you travel often, you may benefit from the cards offering travel miles every time you’re booking a flight or a room; it means that any next trip may cost you nothing.

 If you’re more of a road-trip kind of person, you’ll be happy to know that some credit cards offer travel rewards when you fill in the tank.
 The next time you’re out there driving with friends, pay with your card – just make sure you get your money back.